Advanced search

 Renal or hepatic impairment: This product should be used with caution in patients with moderate to severe hepatic impairment and/or severe renal impairment as the clearance of nicotine or its metabolites may be decreased with the potential for increased adverse effects.

-before use in subjects with a history of epilepsy as cases of convulsions have been reported in association with nicotine.
+Seizures: Potential risks and benefits of nicotine should be carefully evaluated before use in subjects with a history of epilepsy as cases of convulsions have been reported in association with nicotine.

-Danger in children: Doses of nicotine tolerated by adult and adolescent smokers can produce severe toxicity in children that may be fatal.
+Danger in children: Doses of nicotine tolerated by adult and adolescent smokers or vapers can produce severe toxicity in children that may be fatal.
 Products containing nicotine should not be left where they may be misused, handled or ingested by children.

 Phaeochromocytoma and uncontrolled hyperthyroidism: As nicotine causes release of catecholamines, this product should be used with caution in patients with uncontrolled hyperthyroidism or phaeochromocytoma.